Energy policy of the European Union: Renewable energy and the 20/20/20 target

 2020 and 2021 fulfillment of the 2009 Renewable Energy Directive (RED): Share of energy consumption from renewable sources for EU and EEA countries compared to the targets for 2020.
 EU27 plus United Kingdom pledged an average of 20 percent renewable energy for 2020, and EU27 reached 22 percent.

+The share of electricity coming from renewable sources continues to vary widely among European nations.
+A few countries generate more electricity from renewables than is consumed in total.

 In 2001, the first Renewable Energy Directive was passed, in the context of the 1997 Kyoto Protocol against climate change.
 It included a target of doubling the share of renewable energy in the EU's energy mix from 6% to 12% by 2010.
 The increase for the electricity sector was even higher, with a goal of 22%.
 Two years later a directive was passed which increased the share of biofuels in transport.

 These directives were replaced in 2009 with the 20-20-20 targets, which sought to increase the share of renewables to 20% by 2020.
 Additionally, greenhouse gas emissions needed to drop by 20% compared to 1990, and energy efficiency improved by 20%.
 In included mandatory targets for each member state, which differed by member state.
 While not all national government reached their targets, overall, the EU surpassed the three targets.
 Greenhouse gas emissions were 34% lower in 2020 than in 1990 for instance.